cbcrg/tcoffee/docs/tcoffee_installation.rst

    $HOME/.t_coffee/plugins

--If you executables are in a different location, give it to T-Coffee using the -plugins flag.
+- If you executables are in a different location, give it to T-Coffee using the -plugins flag.

--If the installation of any of the package fails, you should install it yourself using the provided link (see below) and following the authors instructions.
+- If the installation of any of the package fails, you should install it yourself using the provided link (see below) and following the authors instructions.

--If you have not managed to install SOAP::Lite, you can re-install it later (from anywhere) following steps 1-2.
+- If you have not managed to install SOAP::Lite, you can re-install it later (from anywhere) following steps 1-2.

--This procedure attempts 3 things: installing and compiling T-Coffee (C program), installing and compiling TMalign (Fortran), installing and compiling XML::Simple.
+- This procedure attempts 3 things: installing and compiling T-Coffee (C program), installing and compiling TMalign (Fortran), installing and compiling XML::Simple.

--If you have never installed a perl module before, CPAN will ask you many questions: say Yes to all.
+- If you have never installed a perl module before, CPAN will ask you many questions: say Yes to all.

--If everything went well, the procedure has created in the bin directory two executables: t_coffee and TMalign (Make sure these executables are on your $PATH)
+- If everything went well, the procedure has created in the bin directory two executables: t_coffee and TMalign (Make sure these executables are on your $PATH)

 Mac OS X